nditech/tech-staticsite-cicd/README.md

 - If you use AWS Console, just copy and paste the content of the `.json` file into CloudfFormation, remember to choose tab **Template**, validate the stack then create it.
 For more details, check [AWS Documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html).

 - If you use AWS CLI, run this command where the template file is:

-    ::warning:: The template has default parameters' values, for your own use case, edit the template or use `--parameter-overrides` as described [here](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/deploy/index.html).
     ```
     $ aws cloudformation create-stack --stack-name <STACK-NAME> --template-body file://pipeline.json --capabilities CAPABILITY_NAMED_IAM
     ```
+    :warning: The template has default parameters' values, for your own use case, edit the template or use `--parameter-overrides` as described [here](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/deploy/index.html).

 ## Diagnosis